A Spider Experiences The Dark Side of the Moon

 Spiders, subject of many human nightmares, do not exist to frighten us.
 They live their own lives and experience their own umwelt, or circle of conscious concern.
 Members of Pink Floyd have said The Dark Side of the Moon deals with the themes of alterity, empathy and unity.
 How can our own perceptions be expanded by imagining ourselves as this tiny voyager—experiencing this iconic human artifact as if it were in fact the vast surface of a remote moon?

 [ Next time you see a spider, please don't kill them.
-Remember they too experience the world. ]
+Remember they too experience the world and love their small lives as much as you do. ]